 - Compete to Win

 The first introductory article defines what government contracting is and describes the steps businesses must take to begin working with the government.
 The second article explains the first “C” to success—Clarify Your Brand—and contains exercises and resources to help businesses clearly define who they are, what they do, and how they stand out from their competitors.

 In this article, we delve into the second “C” to success—Confirming Your Prospects.
 You'll learn how to target and understand your ideal government buyer.

 Confirming Your Prospects

-If you want to succeed in government contracting, you need to know when to forgo opportunities.
+To succeed in government contracting, you need to know when to forgo opportunities.

-This is not meant to limit your potential to make a profit, but rather to narrow your focus on efforts you’re more likely to win.
+This is not meant to limit your potential to make a profit but rather to narrow your focus on efforts you’re more likely to win.
 Contracting officers must bid every requirement and have an obligation to award many opportunities to small businesses.

 However, as discussed in previous articles, contracting officers are risk-averse and reluctant to do business with new and unknown vendors.
 Avoid bidding on opportunities if you don’t know the buyer, the competition, the budget, or the project scope.
 Instead, do your research and begin developing relationships with agencies that already buy what you deliver.

 Following the three steps below can minimize the costs of building your pipeline.

 1. Analyze Your Current BuyersStrategic government business advisor, Judy Bradt, explains: “Whether you sell a service or a product, you must be able to identify which government buyers are most similar to your sweet spot clients today.”
 To do this, make a list of your most loyal customers and then ask yourself the following questions: